-

 - an agency, may only collect this information where it is reasonably necessary for, or directly related to, the agency’s functions or activities

 - APP 3 contains different requirements for the collection of sensitive information compared to other types of personal information.
-Unless an exception applies, an APP entity may only collect sensitive information where the above conditions are met and the individual concerned consents to the collection.
+An APP entity may only collect sensitive information where the above conditions are met and the individual concerned consents to the collection, unless an exception applies.

 - Personal information must only be collected by lawful and fair means.